6 Drop Rule

-A student in residence who wishes to enroll concurrently at another college must first secure the written permission of the appropriate dean at UNT Dallas.
+A student in residence who wishes to enroll concurrently at another college must first secure the written permission of the appropriate dean at UNT Dallas and meet with an Academic Advisor.
 Failure to obtain advance approval may result in the refusal of the university to accept such work in transfer.

 Students should complete the concurrent enrollment request form and turn it in to Academic Advising, Building 1, 1st Floor.

 A student may drop a course prior to the census date (the 12th class day of the fall or spring semester or the equivalent dates in a summer session) in the Office of the Registrar.
 Courses dropped prior to the census date will not appear on the student's transcript and will not be included in the limitation of dropped courses.
 For more information on course drops, please see the policy listed at the Registrar's office website.
 Please also see "Course Drops" under Enrollment in the UNT Dallas Catalog.

 A student may take a course a second or subsequent time.
 The Office of the Registrar will post duplications at the request of the student, at the request of an academic advisor or upon review of the student’s record.
 Until a duplication is posted the Office of the Registrar includes a repeated course in the student’s cumulative record of hours attempted and grade points earned.
 For more information, please see the "Course Duplications" policy listed under Academic Information and Regulations in the UNT Dallas Catalog.

 An incoming freshman or any undergraduate in good standing with a C average or better on all work attempted in residence at UNT Dallas may schedule one course a term/semester on the pass/no pass option.
 Seniors may elect more than one pass/no pass course during their final term/semester.
 For information, please see the "pass/no pass option" policy listed under Academic Information and Regulations in the UNT Dallas Catalog.